-- 1. When mechanical fastening is specified by the Design Authority as the securement method, the minimum number and pattern of fasteners mandated by the RoofStar Guarantee Standards published below prevail unless exceeded by another reliable method. - 2.
-Multiple layers of insulation that are mechanically fastened must be secured together, as if they are a single layer. - 3.
-Mechanical fasteners must penetrate - 1. steel decks at least 20 mm (3/4") fasteners should penetrate the top flutes only. - 2. into solid dimensional lumber or plywood sheathing by at least 25 mm (1"). - 4.
-When mechanically attached membranes are installed together with new insulation, the insulation assembly must be held in place independently from the membrane, as shown in Table 3.3. - 5.
-Table 3.3 shows the minimum required number of fasteners, unless otherwise specified by a Tested Assembly.
-Also see the required patterns, displayed below the table: - 1.
-Fasteners must be installed no more than 150 mm (6") from panel corners, measured from each edge of the panel. - 2.
-Fasteners used to secure boards from curling, or to secure boards at slope transitions, shall be in addition to the minimum number of fasteners and plates required by the patterns shown in Table 3.4.
+- 4) When mechanically attached membranes are installed together with new insulation, the insulation assembly (with or without an Overlay) must be held in place independently from the membrane, with no fewer than four (4) fasteners per panel. - 5) Table 3.3 shows the minimum required number of fasteners, unless otherwise specified by a Tested Assembly, an Assembly with Proven Past Performance, or a custom-engineered assembly.
+Also see the required patterns, displayed below the table: - 1) Fasteners must be installed no more than 150 mm (6") from panel corners, measured from each edge of the panel. - Fasteners used to secure boards from curling, or to secure boards at slope transitions, shall be in addition to the minimum number of fasteners and plates required by the patterns shown in Table 3.4.